quicwg/ops-drafts/draft-ietf-quic-applicability.md

 however, does not need to know which streams are critical, and does not provide an interface to exceptional handling of any stream.
-There are special streams in QUIC that are used for control on the QUIC connection, however, these streams are not exposed to the apllication.
+There are special streams in QUIC that are used for control on the QUIC connection, however, these streams are not exposed to the application.

 Mapping of application data to streams is application-specific and described for HTTP/s in {{QUIC-HTTP}}.
 In general data that can be processed independently, and therefore would suffer from head of line blocking, if forced to be received in order, should be transmitted over different streams.
 If there is a logical grouping of those data chunks or messages, stream can be reused, or a new stream can be opened for each chunk/message.
-However, a QUIC receiver has a maximum number of concurrently open streams.
-If the stream limit is exhausted a sender is able to indicate that more streams are needed, however, this does not automatically lead to an increase of the maximum number of streams by the receiver.
-Therefore it can be valuable to expose this maximum number to the application, or the number of currently still available, unused streams, and make the mapping of data to streams dependent on this information.
+If a QUIC receiver has maximum allowed concurrent streams open and the sender on the other end indicates that more streams are needed, it doesn't automatically lead to an increase of the maximum number of streams by the receiver.
+Therefore it can be valuable to expose maximum number of allowed, currently open and currently used streams to the application to make the mapping of data to streams dependent on this information.

 Further, streams have a maximum number of bytes that can be sent on one stream.
 This number is high enough (2^64) that this will usually not be reached with current applications.
-Applications that send chunks of data over a very long period of time (such as days, months, or years), should rather utilize the 0-RTT seesion resumption ability provided by QUIC, than trying to maintain one connection open.
+Applications that send chunks of data over a very long period of time (such as days, months, or years), should rather utilize the 0-RTT session resumption ability provided by QUIC, than trying to maintain one connection open.

 ## Stream versus Flow Multiplexing